sbernauer/breakwater/README.md

 web sink options:
       --web-listen-address <WEB_LISTEN_ADDRESSES>
-          Web server listen address to bind to (multiple can be specified) --web-chat-messages-per-minute <CHAT_MESSAGES_PER_MINUTE>
+          Web server listen address to bind to (multiple can be specified).
+The default value will listen on all interfaces for IPv4 and IPv6 packets [default: [::]:8080]
+      --web-chat-messages-per-minute <CHAT_MESSAGES_PER_MINUTE>
           Maximum number of chat messages a single IP address may send per minute in the WebUI [default: 10]
 ```